 Seek specialist travel insurance

-One thing that can put older people off longer term travel is rising insurance premiums.
-After the age of 50, you can expect travel insurance to get more expensive, as companies consider older travellers more of a risk in terms of frequency of claims.
+One thing that can put older people off longer-term travel is rising insurance premiums.
+After the age of 50, you can expect travel insurance to get more expensive, as companies consider older travelers more of a risk in terms of frequency of claims.